ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 - [Links](#links)

-[**Disco Chat**](https://github.com/TheDiscordian/disco-chat) is a fun, easy-to-use peer-to-peer desktop chat application with custom profiles, end-to-end encryption, offline chat sync, and more!
-It's meant to show developers how to build a simple peer-to-peer application with IPFS and libp2p.
-This blog post will take you on a tour through Disco Chat's design and implementation.
+**Disco Chat** is a fun, easy-to-use peer-to-peer chat application sporting custom profiles, end-to-end encryption, offline chat sync, and more!
+It's meant to help show developers how to build applications like it.
+Today, it doesn't have binaries available, but there's [an issue open](https://github.com/TheDiscordian/disco-chat/issues/20) requesting help with that ❤️.

-At its core Disco Chat uses IPFS & libp2p, powered by a [Kubo](https://github.com/ipfs/kubo) node.
-It's **written in mostly JavaScript** with the **interface in HTML/CSS**.
+At it's core Disco Chat uses IPFS & libp2p, powered by a [Kubo](https://github.com/ipfs/kubo) node.
+It's **written in mostly JavaScript** with the **interface in HTML/CSS** to hopefully make it easy-to-use for most developers today.
 There's a **Rust component from [Tauri](https://tauri.app/)** which allows us to have a thin browser to work with on the desktop (and mobile in the future!), **giving us the full power of Kubo**, JavaScript, HTML, and CSS in a single application.

 ## What is Disco Chat?

-As mentioned previously, Disco Chat is a peer-to-peer chat application primarily focused on showing developers how to build peer-to-peer applications with IPFS and Libp2p. **It's also a passion project of mine**, Discordian.
+As mentioned previously, Disco Chat is a peer-to-peer chat application primarily focused on showing developers how to build applications like it. **It's also a passion project of mine**, Discordian.

 Disco Chat is **meant to demonstrate the most simple yet fully-featured peer-to-peer chat application**.
 Ultimately it should support full syncing backlog with peers, distributed IPNS profile persistance, offline chatting, end-to-end encryption for DMs, relaying messages to peers who can't connect directly to each-other, and it should be comfortable.
 Today, most of those features work well, though sadly mobile is currently unsupported (but used to be!).